doyleh4/Flower-Classification/README.md

 If this does not work:
 Download appropriate google chrome driver for your chrome version @ https://chromedriver.storage.googleapis.com/index.html and replace the chromedriver.exe in this file

+Note:
+If program stalls on image downlaod try change the search term (i.e. it was stalling on Lily, so i changed the term to lily-flower)